Help pages - Student guide to using NMIT Moodle

 Using emoticons

 Emoticons can be used to convey the non-verbal tone, expression or intent of a comment.
-The text editor has a smile image on the toolbar that allows you to insert an emoticon into your forum posts or other places where the text editor appears.
+The text editor has a image on the toolbar that allows you to insert an emoticon into your forum posts or other places where the text editor appears.
 In chat sessions you can use the keyboard characters to convey the same emoticons - see table below.

 Note: when using keyboard characters there should not be any spaces between characters.